DIRECTOR: Pier Paolo Pasolini

 Pasolini’s Teorema unfolds as a cool, allegorical parable set inside a wealthy Milanese household.
-A mysterious young visitor—beautiful, serene, and unnamed and played, of course, by Terence Stamp —arrives at the family’s villa.
+The household is upended the moment a mysterious young visitor—beautiful, serene, unnamed, and played, of course, by Terence Stamp—arrives at the family’s villa.
 His presence exerts an almost supernatural pull.
-One by one, every member of the household falls into an intimate encounter with him: the mother, the father, the son, the daughter, and even the maid.
-Each experience him as a kind of revelation—erotic, spiritual, or both.
+One by one, every member of the bourgeois household falls into an intimate encounter with him: the mother, the father, the son, the daughter, and even the maid.
+Each experiences him as a revelation—erotic, spiritual, or both.

 Just as quietly as he arrived, the visitor departs.
-His absence detonates the family’s carefully maintained bourgeois order.
-Each character spirals into a different form of crisis or transformation:
+His absence detonates the family’s carefully maintained order.
+What follows is a series of unravelings:

 - The father, stripped of meaning, gives away his factory and wanders naked into the desert.

-- The mother seeks compulsive affairs to recapture the intensity she felt.
+- The mother pursues compulsive affairs, desperate to recapture the intensity she felt.

 - The son abandons his artistic pretensions and collapses into creative paralysis.